 Why Healthcare AI Is at an Inflection Point

+Healthcare has always been data-rich and workflow-constrained.
 What changed is not just model quality.
-It is the combination of language models that can work with clinical text, tool-using agent frameworks, and a stronger executive appetite for margin improvement in workflows that were previously too messy for rigid automation.
+It is the combination of better language systems, stronger tool use, and more executive pressure to reduce administrative burden in workflows that were previously too messy for rigid automation.

 Clinical Operations